pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/GettingStarted.md

 README Example.Parser: UTF8      1272.000 ns ± 128.16 %     999150
 README Example.Ad hoc            8504.000 ns ±  59.59 %     151417
 ```

+See the article <doc:StringAbstractions> for more info on how to write parsers against different
+string abstraction levels.

 We can also compare these times to a tool that Apple's Foundation gives us: `Scanner`.
 It's a type
 that allows you to consume from the beginning of strings in order to produce values, and provides